 - A.1.
-This code applies to taximeters; that is, to devices that automatically calculate at a predetermined rate or rates and indicate the charge for hire of a vehicle. - A.2.
-This code does not apply to odometers on vehicles that are rented on a distance basis (for which see Sec.
-5.53 Code for Odometers).
-(Amended 1977) - A.3.
-See also Sec.
-1.10; General Code requirements.
+General.
+This code applies to taximeters; that is, to devices that automatically calculates at a predetermined rate or rates and indicate the charge for hire of a vehicle. - A.2.
+Exceptions.
+This code does not apply to odometers on vehicles that are rented on a distance basis (for which see Section 5.53.
+Code for Odometers).